What is a kidney stone?

 calcium filtered into the urine.
 That raises the risk for a kidney stone.

 What are the symptoms of kidney stones?

-The following are the most common symptoms of kidney stones:
+These are the most common symptoms of kidney stones:

-Extreme, sharp pain in the back or side that will not
+Extreme, sharp pain in the back, side, lower belly (abdomen), or groin that will not

 Blood in the urine